code49/.dotfiles/INSTALLATION.md

 ```
 to apply changes.

-We also want to move to the unstable branch of nixos (scary I know, but this is still far less unstable than arch's main branch):
+We also want to move to the unstable branch of nixos (scary I know, but this is still far less unstable than arch's "stable" branch):
 ```bash
 sudo nix-channel --add https://nixos.org/channels/nixos-unstable nixos sudo nixos-rebuild switch --upgrade-all